lucas-angermann/idai-field-web/README.md

 ## UI

-For the frontend to start, first start the `API`, then do:
+For the frontend to start, first start the `API`, then do

 ```
 $ cd ui